 In case you missed it, Scott Gifis, President of AdRoll, recently participated in a Q&A panel at eTail West to discuss how to enhance the customer and brand relationship and industry trends and predictions.
-You can check out part one of this discussion here.
+You can check out part one of this discussion on customer lifetime value here.
 Below, he offers insight into the state customer acquisition, advice for optimizing customer retention programs, and predictions for the industry as a whole.

 What are your quick-win tips to create and implement an effective retention program?
 How are you thinking about your retention goals?